davbo/davbo.org/content/services-in-flask.md

----
-layout: post
-published: true
-title: Services in Flask
+Title: Services in Flask
+Date: 1/11/2012
-description: While abstracting our Flask application from the transport layer we've introduced Services...
+Summary: While abstracting our Flask application from the transport layer we've introduced Services...
----

 Due to the nature of [Moxie](/meet-moxie/) and [Mobile Oxford](http://m.ox.ac.uk) we require a highly configurable application (such that it could be deployed at another institution).
 There were a couple of projects out there which offer this to some degree, [Flask-YAMLConfig](http://pypi.python.org/pypi/Flask-YAMLConfig) for example.
 Our own attempts have produced what we've rather creatively named *Services*.